Best practices

 Unique identifiers

 In order to ensure uniqueness of records, any data which you hold about users needs to be associated with a unique user identifier, ideally a pseudonymous one.
 The OpenAthens Federation uses the eduPersonTargetedID attribute which is usually suitable.
-This will in time be replaces by pairwise-ID.
+This will in time be replaced by pairwise-ID.

 Logging out